DKMS Home Health Care in SW Fort Worth/Burleson, TX

 Stroke Recovery

-Stroke survivors discharged from AdventHealth Burleson or Huguley Medical Center often transition home with significant rehabilitation needs.
+Stroke survivors discharged from AdventHealth Burleson or Huguley Medical Center often return home with significant rehabilitation needs.
 Our RNs, LVNs, and therapy partners provide skilled nursing observation, medication management, and support for physical, occupational, and speech therapy at home — reducing rehospitalization risk and accelerating functional recovery.

 ALS and Progressive Neurological Conditions